Address Intelligence understand how important your personal data is and we are committed to protecting and respecting your privacy.

 - At no time does Address Intelligence ever pass data to any third party whatsoever for marketing purposes

-Address Intelligence is careful to only work with data sources and clients that operate within UK Data Protection Laws and are registered with the ICO.
+Address Intelligence is careful to only work with data sources and clients that operate within the GDPR and UK Data Protection Laws and are registered with the ICO.
 We take every reasonable measure to ensure compliance with UK Data Protection Laws and this includes ensuring that the data we hold is:

 - Processed lawfully, fairly, and in a transparent way